-The Riverside Community Services District was formed on June 25, 1991 with the adoption of Resolution 91-64 by the Humboldt County Board of Supervisors.
-Residents of the Port Kenyon area formed the District for the sole purpose of securing State grant funding to bring an existing water system is not compliance with the current State water system requirements.
-The proposed improvements are designed and intended to serve development which is consistent with the adopted Coastal Plan and Zoning regulations.
-Formation of the District is not intended to support the conversion of agricultural lands to non-agricultural uses.
+The Riverside Community Services District was formed on June 25, 1991, with the adoption of Resolution 91-64 by the Humboldt County Board of Supervisors.
+Residents of the Port Kenyon area formed the District for the sole purpose of securing State grant funding to bring an existing water system into regulatory compliance.
+The improvements were designed and intended to serve development consistent with the county's adopted Coastal Plan and Zoning regulations.
+Formation of the District was not intended to support the conversion of agricultural lands to non-agricultural uses.
 (Amended by resolution 92-15, 2/7/1992)

-25 City of Ferndale website: www.ci.ferndale.ca.us
+26 City of Ferndale website: www.ci.ferndale.ca.us